falcosecurity/falco/chart/falco/BREAKING-CHANGES.md

          artifact:

            # -- List of artifact types that falcoctl will handle.
 If the configured refs resolves to an artifact whose type is not contained
-           # in the list it will refuse to downloade and install that artifact.
+           # in the list it will refuse to download and install that artifact.
            allowedTypes:
              - rulesfile
            install:
-             # -- Do not resolve the depenencies for artifacts.
-By default is true, but for our use carse we disable it.
+             # -- Do not resolve the dependencies for artifacts.
+By default is true, but for our use case we disable it.
              resolveDeps: false
              # -- List of artifacts to be installed by the falcoctl init container.
              refs: [k8saudit-rules:0.5]